captainEdins/njeve/README.md

 This saves users data by displaying the most recent data available.
  - **Refresh option:** Users can manually refresh the data by clicking the arrow next to their address, ensuring they have the latest information whenever they need it.
+ - **Limited Hourly Forecast:** Only displays upcoming hours for the weather forecast.

 ### Benefits: